gvwilson/sdxpy/src/debugger/index.md

 ### Displaying Source {: .exercise}

-1. Modify the debugger so that when the debugger is displaying memory, it shows the assembly code instructions corresponding to particular addresses as well as the numeric codes.
+1. Modify the debugger so that when the debugger is displaying memory, it shows the [%i "assembly code" %]assembly code[%/i%] instructions corresponding to particular addresses as well as the numeric codes.

 2. How can the debugger distinguish between locations that contain instructions